moyu-ENV/codeAndData/mangroveStormShiftingDamage/readMe.md

 This folder contains the code and data for the study **_Shifting storm damage to global mangrove ecosystems under a changing climate_**.
-It includes **one dataset** recording mangrove stability to storms from 1981–2021, along with **four R scripts** used for analysis and figure generation.
+It includes **one dataset** recording cyclone damage to mangrove ecosystems worldwide from 2001–2021, along with **four R scripts** used for analysis and figure generation.

-**Dataset:** The input.csv file contains training data for the model, which is damage to global mangrove ecosystems from all recorded storms worldwide between 2001 and 2021.
-It is the input for all four scripts, including 23 columns:
+**Dataset:** The input.csv is the input for all four scripts, including 23 columns:
 - Sampling Information (Columns 1–14):
    - Sample ID – Unique identifier for each sample, representing a storm-cell pair
    - Landing – Storm landfall event associated with the sample